 Is running with a jogging stroller harder?

 It should come as no surprise that running with a stroller is harder than running without one.
 However, many new parents are surprised with just how difficult it actually feels.

 When you’re used to running alone, the addition of a stroller can really throw off your form.
+The weight of the stroller creates additional resistance, requiring more upper body strength and physical effort to maintain your usual running pace.
 In addition, jogging with a baby requires extra mental effort as you now need to be aware of the needs of your baby in addition to yourself.

 Although stroller running presents its challenges, runners find that they can adapt quite successfully with a little practice.
-These stroller running tips will help you quickly adjust to running with a stroller, so you can start logging miles with your baby in no time.
+These tips for running with a stroller will help you quickly adjust, so you can start logging miles with your baby in no time.